 Should code be Server Side?

-In general the answer to this will be a resounding YES if you code is public facing.
 Most technology stacks will allow you to define a part of your code for SSR (server-side rendering).
 The essential thing to consider is that you must never expose your Legalesign credentials to users or the outside world.
-There are a lot of way that you can make sure this never happens.
-If you are uncertain if your code will be compile or executed on the server side contact your head of IT.
+You can take several steps to prevent this.
+If you are uncertain if your code will be compiled or executed on the server side, contact your head of IT.

-If you're writing an integraion inside your systems to generate document signing requests, then a NodeJS, Python or .Net process will be able to execute this entirely on your server or inside a secure cloud process.
-Keep your credntials in secure stores so they can't be seen by the wrong people.
+If you're writing an integration inside your systems to generate document signing requests, then a NodeJS, Python, or .Net process will be able to execute this entirely on your server or inside a secure cloud process.
+Keep your credentials in secure stores so they can't be seen by the wrong people.
 This is probably the easiest scenario.

-This is less and less the case but if your browser tool is available ONLY to internal trusted staff, you could generate a fully or mostly client side integration.
-If you're thinking about this you might want to contact support@legalesign.com and check your use-case is appropraite.
+This is less and less the case, but if your browser tool is available ONLY to internal trusted staff, you could generate a fully or mostly client-side integration.
+If you're thinking about this, you might want to contact us (create a ticket) and check your use case is appropriate.

 If you want to make a tool for your staff, consider making a dedicated login to the tool.
 Each user must have

-their own account but from then on workflow and automation will be entirely up to you developers.
+their own account, but from then on, workflow and automation will be entirely up to your developers.
 We suggest using the

 Amplify-UI Authenticator